pallets/click/docs/utils.rst

 .. versionadded:: 2.0

-To clear the terminal screen you can use the :func:`clear` function that is provided starting with Click 2.0.
+To clear the terminal screen, you can use the :func:`clear` function that is provided starting with click 2.0.
 It does what the name suggests: it clears the entire visible screen in a platform-agnostic way:

 ::